Faculty of Economics Policies

 Students enrolled before 2021

-In order to achieve the basic educational goals of Musashi University, Faculty of Economics will award a Bachelor's degree (Economics) to students who have completed the required courses and 124 credits for graduation set by the Faculty and have acquired the following knowledge, skills, and attitudes.
+In order to achieve the basic educational goals of Musashi University, Faculty of Economics will award a Bachelor's degree in Bachelor of Economics to students who have completed the required courses and 124 credits for graduation set by the Faculty and have acquired the following knowledge, skills, and attitudes.

 1. Students will have acquired a broad range of knowledge in the natural sciences, humanities, and social sciences, and will be able to comprehensively grasp the problems occurring around us.
 They will also have acquired specialized knowledge that will enable them to use the knowledge and research and analysis methods learned in economics, business administration, and finance to solve increasingly complex social problems.